If you’ve missed a payment on a loan or ignored a debt, you might be one of the thousands of Brits with a default on your credit report.

 Defaults on a credit file are one of the most common reasons for the refusal of a mortgage by many lenders, especially on the high street where generally only applicants with a clean credit history are approved.
-Because of the frequency of enquiries around this issue that we receive, the advisors we work with are some of the best specialists in the UK and successfully arrange mortgages for people with defaults every day.
-Thankfully, there are several mortgage lenders who are happy to approve applicants with all sorts of defaulted credit accounts on their file.

 Can I get a mortgage with a default?

 The important thing to remember is that every lender is different – some specialise in low rates and lend to customers with clean credit, some specialise in self-employed lending, some specialise in adverse credit.